-WSPC is soliciting innovative WIOA youth proposals which respond to the needs of target populations and employers in today's changing economy.
+WSPC is soliciting a second round of innovative WIOA youth proposals which respond to the needs of target populations and employers in today's changing economy.
 Applicants must demonstrate how they intend to transition WIOA-eligible youth residents of the Providence/Cranston workforce area, ages 16-24 years into post-secondary education and training or employment under the Workforce Innovation and Opportunity Act (WIOA) Title I. The purpose of this solicitation is to identify and fund organizations that will design innovative programming and comprehensive services that result in WIOA youth achieving academic and employment success.

 We have not received the WIOA youth funding amounts for PY 2023.
-If level-funded, we expect approximately \$900,000 to be available.
+We expect approximately \$330,000 will be available.